Tanmai2002/inotebook_Flutter_app/README.md

 # inotebook Flutter app
-An App version to the react app.
+An App version to the react app now.

 ## Getting Started